RyelBanfield/weather-app/README.md

 ## Getting Started

 - Download or clone this repo by using `git clone https://github.com/RyelBanfield/weather-app.git`
+- Run `npm install`
-- Enter the project folder and run locally by using `npm start`.
+- Enter the project folder and run locally by using `npm start`

 ## Author